Indonesia 2004 "Museums of Indonesia"

 Fossil on Museum stamps of Indonesia 2004

 The Bandung Geology Museum is the biggest and most complete museum in Indonesia of its kind.
-This Museum is founded on 16 May 1928 as a geological center, by the Dutch colonial Authority to store collected rocks, minerals and fossils.
+This Museum was founded on 16 May 1928 as a geological center, by the Dutch colonial Authority to store collected rocks, minerals and fossils.

 This museum was renovated to its current look during 1999-2000, funded by JICA (Japan International Corporation Agency).